 Incompleteness and Undecidability.
 Hilbert's first problem asked for a solution to the continuum problem; the second asked to prove the consistency of arithmetic; the tenth asked for a method to determine if an arbitrary family of Diophantine equations is solvable.
-The crucial insight of twentieth century logic is not just the solution of these problems but refining the understanding of what solution means, by providing a precise meaning for when a problem is not solvable.
-This led to the development of computability theory.
-The significance of this subject for society is indicated by the article 'An Explanation of Computation Theory for Lawyers' [9].
-The mathematical part of this article is appropriate for this course.
+The crucial insight of twentieth century logic is not just the solution of these problems but refining the understanding of what solution means.